 Ok, so what should you do?
 For devices with non-porous surfaces (i.e. monitors, keyboards, mice, laptop, plastic surfaces) use the following steps:

-This will ensure that if liquid does seep into a place its not supposed to be, you will have time to let it dry before it tries to fire up again.
+This will ensure that unwanted liquid has time to dry up before your machine fires up again.
 It also protects you from electrocution.

-In the case that excess moisture or liquid is left on the device, use a clean, dry paper towel or lint-free microfiber cloth to limit the liquid from seeping into the device.
+If excess moisture or liquid is left on the device, use a clean, dry paper towel or lint-free microfiber cloth to prevent the liquid from seeping into the device.
 If you are noticing streaks, try using a microfiber cleaning cloth.

-For more tips and tricks for all of your technology needs, make sure to check out our Tech Riffs.
+For more tips and tricks for all of your technology needs, check out our Tech Riffs.